AcademySoftwareFoundation/rez/docs/source/caching.rst

 Show stats from memcached server
 --------------------------------
-Rez provides a command-line tool :ref:`rez-memcache` for query the memcached server and obtaining status information and statistics.
+Rez provides a command-line tool :ref:`rez-memcache` that can be used to see stats about cache misses/hits and to reset the memcached cache.

 .. code-block:: console